CoocooFroggy/FutureRestore-GUI/README.md

 ## Settings
 - **Share logs**: Shares logs automatically to help develop FutureRestore.
 - **Preview command**: Preview the final FutureRestore command.
 You can then choose to copy and/or run the command.
-- **GUI update**: Automatically checks for updates for this program on launch.
+- **GUI updates**: Automatically checks for updates for this program on launch.
-- **GUI Theme**: Choose between system theme, force light, or force dark theme.
+- **GUI themes**: Choose between system theme, force light, or force dark theme.

 ## Usage